open5e/open5e/source/running-a-game/diseases.rst

 A beast or humanoid that drinks water tainted by sight rot must succeed on a DC 15 Constitution saving throw or become infected.
-One day after infection, the creature’s vision starts to become blurry.
+One day after infection, the creature's vision starts to become blurry.
 The creature takes a −1 penalty to attack rolls and ability checks that rely on sight.
 At the end of each long rest after the symptoms appear, the penalty worsens by 1.
 When it reaches −5, the victim is blinded until